gmacario/gmacario.github.io/_posts/2022-03-21-arneis-dev-cw11.md

 ### B-AROL-O Team at the OpenCV Weekly Webinar

-On Monday, 2022-03-13 we got an email from [Phil Nelson](https://twitter.com/philnelson) informing us that due to technical issues the [OpenCV AI Game Show](https://opencv.org/gameshow/) which was supposed to be kicked off on Episode 49 of the [OpenCV Weekly Webinar](https://twitter.com/opencvweekly) had to be postponed to the week after, and proposing to fill in the empty slot and present [ARNEIS](https://github.com/B-AROL-O/ARNEIS) instead.
+On Monday, 2022-03-14 we got an email from [Phil Nelson](https://twitter.com/philnelson) informing us that due to technical issues the [OpenCV AI Game Show](https://opencv.org/gameshow/) which was supposed to be kicked off on Episode 49 of the [OpenCV Weekly Webinar](https://twitter.com/opencvweekly) had to be postponed to the week after, and proposing to fill in the empty slot and present [ARNEIS](https://github.com/B-AROL-O/ARNEIS) instead.

 After some internal discussion with Alessandro and Gianluca we accepted the challenge.
-Unfortunately we had only two days left for preparing the presentation, therefore we had to cut corners and speed up our plan for filling the 1h slot of the webinar.
+Unfortunately we had only two days left for the preparation, therefore we had to cut corners and speed up our plan for filling the 1h slot of the webinar.

-Moreover, due to work priorities [Alessandro](https://github.com/alv67) would not be able to attend in person, therefore we decided that I ([Gianpaolo](https://github.com/gmacario)) would introduce the [B-AROL-O team](https://github.com/B-AROL-O) and the [ARNEIS project](https://github.com/B-AROL-O/ARNEIS) in the first part of the webinar
+Moreover, due to work priorities [Alessandro](https://github.com/alv67) would not be able to attend in person, so we decided that I ([Gianpaolo](https://github.com/gmacario)) would introduce [B-AROL-O team](https://github.com/B-AROL-O) and the [ARNEIS project](https://github.com/B-AROL-O/ARNEIS) in the first part of the webinar

 <a href="https://www.linkedin.com/video/event/urn:li:ugcPost:6909587011267891201/">![image](https://user-images.githubusercontent.com/75182/159136335-12c6b155-d7be-4172-bf84-1a45ef91c181.png)</a>